 Study Guide - Final 2

-I urge you to put this sheet in the front of your notebooks with references to which sections to go to for
+I urge you to put this sheet in the front of your notebooks with references to which sections to go

 - Find the mean, median, range, midrange, mode, and standard deviation for a set of data.
-The data has
+The

-been ranked to make finding the median and mode easier.
+data has been ranked to make finding the median and mode easier.